Frequently Asked Questions

 In our office, we recommend all patients use a fluoride toothpaste.
 Depending on a patient’s specific needs, we may recommend additional sources such as a prescription level toothpaste, fluoride rinses, fluoride drops/tablets, or fluoride varnish.

 Are radiographs/x-rays safe and why are they needed?

-In keeping with our commitment to providing exceptional quality of care, Magnolia Springs Dentistry uses conservative judgement before ordering any x-rays and only do so in the best interest of each individual patient.
-Dental x-rays provide vital information to assist in keeping you healthy.
-X-rays allow us to diagnose many oral health problems that cannot be seen or diagnosed by simply looking in the mouth including cavities between the teeth, bone infections, gum disease, abscesses and cysts, developmental abnormalities, and some types of tumors and cancers.
+In keeping with our commitment to providing exceptional quality of care, Magnolia Springs Dentistry uses conservative judgment before ordering any x-rays and only does so in the best interest of each individual patient.
+Dental X-rays provide vital information to assist in keeping you healthy.
+X-rays allow us to diagnose many oral health problems that cannot be seen or diagnosed by simply looking in the mouth, including cavities between the teeth, bone infections, gum disease, abscesses and cysts, developmental abnormalities, and some types of tumors and cancers.

 X-rays are an essential diagnostic tool that allow us to provide comprehensive dental care.
-By identifying dental disease at an early stage, patients can be saved time and money in treating the dental problem.
-We follow ADA guidelines in collaboration with the FDA and SC state laws as an adjunct to the dentist’s professional judgement when determining the best protocol in recommending x-rays as part a patient’s care.
+By identifying dental disease at an early stage, patients can save time and money in treating the dental problem.
+We follow ADA guidelines in collaboration with the FDA and SC state laws as an adjunct to the dentist’s professional judgment when determining the best protocol in recommending X-rays as part a patient’s care.